likianta/lk-logger/README.md

 ## Caution

-- The back slash will be forcedly converted to forward slash.
+- The back slash will be forcely converted to forward slash.

     ```python
     print(r'C:\Users\<Username>\AppData\Local\Temp')